kylechanpols/euro2020/README.md

 # A simple Bayesian Model to predict EURO 2020 Results

 This is a very simple Bayesian Model that predicts Results of EURO 2020 games that I wrote as a fun project in a day.
-You can find the technical writeup about this project on [https://kylechanhy.netlify.app/post/euro2021](my website)
+You can find the technical writeup about this project on [my website](https://kylechanhy.netlify.app/post/euro2021)

 ## Description of files

 ## Datasets

 `base_data.xlsx` - Basic tally and outcome matrices for the EURO 2020 Qualifiers.
-Data acquired from (this Wikipedia page)[https://en.wikipedia.org/wiki/UEFA_Euro_2020_qualifying]
+Data acquired from [this Wikipedia page](https://en.wikipedia.org/wiki/UEFA_Euro_2020_qualifying)

 `qualifiers.csv` - Dyadic data of different teams during the qualifiers.
 Constructed by flattening the outcome matrices in `base_data.xlsx`.